Hair Growth Supplements vs Medication

 It’s natural to wonder if it’s really that easy.
 An off-the-shelf vitamin and mineral supplement you can pop once a day for a thick mop on top?

-We welcome the scepticism.
-After all, these supplements don’t contain the active ingredients that are proven to stop hair loss and stimulate hair growth.
+Supplements may have some benefits for hair health but they don’t contain active ingredients that are proven to stop hair loss and stimulate regrowth in inactive hair follicles.

 So let’s take a look at the science behind hair growth supplements and see if they’re really all they’re cracked up to be.